-A headache is a symptom that causes pain or discomfort on one or both sides of your head.
+A headache is a feeling of pain or discomfort on one or both sides of your head.
 Tense muscles, abnormal chemical activity, and irritated nerves and blood vessels can all cause a headache.
-Sometimes, a headache is a symptom of an underlying medical condition, such as an ear infection or dehydration.
+Sometimes, a headache is a symptom of an underlying medical condition, such as ear infection or dehydration.

-Loss of appetite occurs when you no longer have a desire to eat meals or snacks when you normally do.
-You don’t feel hungry or the idea of eating may make you feel nauseated.
-When you experience loss of appetite, you typically don’t take in the amount of calories that your body needs to function optimally on a daily basis.
+Loss of appetite is when you no longer have a desire to eat meals or snacks when you normally would.
+You may not feel hungry, or the idea of eating may make you feel nauseated.
+With a loss of appetite, you typically don’t take in the calories that your body needs to function optimally on a daily basis.

 Sometimes the pain of a severe headache such as a migraine can cause loss of appetite.
-These types of headaches typically occur on one side of the head and can lead to nausea and vision changes.
-Your appetite may return when your headache pain subsides.
+These types of headaches can occur on one or both sides of the head and can also lead to nausea and vision changes.
+Your appetite may return when your headache subsides.

 - acute sinusitis